We live in coastal Maine and have a ton of beaches within walking or biking distance, which is awesome because I LOVE the beach.

 Designate an oversized bag as your eternal beach bag.
 Keep it stocked with essentials so it’s always ready to go.
 This way you don’t have to constantly pack and unpack a beach bag every time you set out.

-A good beach bag should last you for… ever?
-Our team has various favorites, from L.L.
-Bean to Land’s End.
-For travel, anything that collapses into your suitcase will work.
-I personally love Seabags – they make beautiful totes out of recycled sails.
+I personally love Seabags – they make beautiful totes out of recycled sails (and also: Maine).
 They do have a hefty price tag, but we think they’re totally worth it – these things are indestructible, waterproof and literally repel sand, and they’re machine-washable.

 Figure out where your baby is going to “live” at the beach (where will she sit/rest/play/eat?) and make sure you have a good spot or two lined up.
 (This is less of a concern for a toddler.)
 Our go-tos are: a carrier, a spot on a towel, or a true play area, like a pack ‘n play.
 You could also bring a travel crib.
 Whatever you choose, just make sure it’s shaded.